Guillemsc/GTweensGodot/README.md

 ## ✔️ After installing
 > [!NOTE]
+> (Except on NuGet installation) To quickly check if everything has been setup properly, you can go to `GTweensGodot/Godot/Examples/Scenes/` and open any of the example scenes.
+When you run any of those scenes, a simple functionality example should play.

+> [!NOTE]
 > If after playing an example scene, nothing moves or gets animated, this means that the `GodotGTweensContextNode.cs` has not been autoloaded.
-Make sure to properly follow the third installation step.
+Make sure to properly follow the last installation step.

 ## 📚 Getting started
 ### Nomenclature